brajgon1/sipnsee/README.md

 ## Overview

-Welcome to the RSVP Application!
-This single-page application allows users to RSVP for events, providing a seamless experience for event organizers and participants alike.
-The application features user-friendly interfaces and responsive design, ensuring accessibility across various devices.
+This is my RSVP application!
+It is a single page app that allows users to RSVP to an event using their email, name and the amount of guests are coming.
+After clicking the RSVP button, an Email is sent to the user confirming the RSVP and providing a message with information

 ## Features